Pinkerton Locksmiths Blog

 In the digital age, the internet is a primary resource for finding trustworthy services, including locksmiths.
 However, with the rise of online scammers, it's crucial to be vigilant and aware of common warning signs.
 This article aims to highlight red flags and domain-related indicators to help individuals make informed decisions when selecting a locksmith in Western Australia.

-1. Unrealistic Low Prices: If a locksmith's prices seem too good to be true, they probably are.
+1. Unrealistic Low Prices: If a locksmith's prices seem too good to be true ($29 callout), they probably are.
 Scammers often lure customers with exceptionally low quotes and later inflate the costs on-site through deceptive practices.
+Expect to pay around $120 for a genuine licensed and insured locksmith service call.

 2. Generic Contact Information: Pay attention to the quality of contact information provided.
 Legitimate locksmiths will very likely have professional email addresses and phone numbers, not generic ones like Gmail or Yahoo addresses.